The optimum shaft coupling for your application

 • Packaging industry: A shaft coupling from abp can help to transmit precise movements in packaging machines, for example when sealing or labeling products.

-• Renewable energies: In wind turbines or biogas plants, the abp shaft coupling transmits torques and compensates for thermal and mechanical expansion.
+• Renewable energies: In wind turbines or biogas plants, the abp shaft coupling transmits forces and compensates for thermal and mechanical expansion.

 • Drives and robotics: Shaft couplings are key components in robots and drive systems and are used to transmit movements flexibly and precisely.